An exponential technology is two things

 This, in turn, has a huge impact on cities – who occupies the main street, what businesses exist, where they operate, and what about the flow of people?
 These disruptive impacts would most likely occur in New Zealand as well.
 Amazon is a good example, you wouldn’t consider them the “developers” of robotics or drone technologies, but they are being very clever and aggressive in how they leverage exponential technologies as building blocks in their business.

 The list of exponential technologies is incredibly long.
 We’ll cover just a couple more examples: 3D printing can now be done with 750+ materials.
 This includes many plastics and resins, metals like titanium, biologics like cells, agricultural waste, etc. You can now 3D print cars, houses and skin.

 Artificial intelligence (AI) is another.
 AI now regularly trounces the world’s best players of the Chinese game of go, which is 100 times more complex than chess.
 AI now wins in aerial combat against military combat flight instructors.
 AI now helps lawyers design their legal cases.
 AI now helps doctors prescribe medicine to their patients.

 Renowned futurist Ray Kurzweil describes a point in time where computer intelligence will surpass that of its human counterparts (‘Singularity’).
 Given the number of Exponential Technology verticals, it’s unlikely that there will be this ‘single point’.
-Within the next twenty years, Exponential Technology will threaten to disrupt anything from 47-81% of jobs, including those previously considered safe from automation.
-It’s up to us to embrace the technology and change with it and be a part of the disruptive force.
+Within the next twenty years, exponential technology will threaten to disrupt anything from 47–81% of jobs, including those previously considered safe from automation.
+It’s up to us to embrace the technology and change with it to be a part of the disruptive force.
 The alternative?
 Ignore it, and become disrupted ourselves.